alexjames/architecturediaries/security/core/authentication.md

 Tokens are commonly signed using HMAC with a server secret or using RSA keys.

-Being a standard token-based authentication method, JWT auth is stateless, light-weight and can be used across several web applications.
+Being a classic token authentication method, JWT auth is stateless, light-weight and can be used across several web applications.
 They usually have short expiration times and are sent over a secure channel.

 ## Password Storage
 We discuss several ways for web applications to store passwords in their database.

-1. **[Terrible]** Store in database in plaintext.
+1. **[Terrible]** Store in a database in plaintext.
 If the database is compromised, all customer accounts are compromised.

 2. **[Less Bad]** Encrypt passwords with a key and store the encrypted passwords separately from the key.
 Attackers will now need to compromise the database as well as the key.